 Having a clear action plan in place for emergency management is an essential part of successful business continuity planning.
-But to minimise downtime, outages, and disruptions—and their associated expenses—your business continuity plan should include plans for what happens before as well as during and after a disaster.
+But to minimize downtime, outages, and disruptions—and their associated expenses—your business continuity plan should include plans for what happens before as well as during and after a disaster.

 Some of the essential items to include in your BCP are:

 - Business Impact Analysis (BIA): Your team should begin by identifying, evaluating, and then prioritizing the impact of potential business disruptors.
-This analysis lays the groundwork for prioritisation of prevention, mitigation, and recovery strategies.
+This analysis lays the groundwork for prioritization of prevention, mitigation, and recovery strategies.

 - Risk Assessment (RA): Part of BIA, but should be applied in detail to all potential business risks.